 Also, if we decrease $\qpz$ to more realistic values, we expect the magnetic flux concentrations to become weaker.
 This is indeed borne out by the simulations; see \Fig{pmer_bphi_256x1024P_qp100c_Q1e3_a006c_pole_qp0b}, where we show meridional cross-sections for $\qpz$ in the range $40\leq\qpz\leq100$ for $Q_\alpha=10^3$.
 This corresponds to the range $0.32\leq\betastar\leq0.5$.

-For magnetic weaker fields, i.e., for larger values of the quenching parameter $Q_\alpha$, we find that NEMPI has a modifying effect on the dynamo in that it can now become oscillatory.
+For weaker magnetic fields, i.e., for higher values of the quenching parameter $Q_\alpha$, we find that NEMPI has a modifying effect on the dynamo in that it can now become oscillatory.
 A butterfly diagram of $\meanB_r$ and $\meanB_\phi$ is shown in \Fig{pbxmxy_256x1024P_qp100c_Q1e4_a006c_pole}.
 Meridional cross-sections of the magnetic field at different times covering half a magnetic cycle are shown in \Fig{pmer_bphi_256x1024P_qp100c_Q1e4_a006c_pole_Beq}.
-It turns out that, at sufficiently weak magnetic field strengths, NEMPI causes the oscillatory solutions with poleward migrating flux belts.
-The reason for this is not well understood, but it is reminiscent of the poleward migration observed in the presence of weak rotation \citep{Losada1}.
-Had this migration been equatorward, it might have been tempting to associate this with the equatorward migration of the sunspot belts in the Sun.
+It turns out that, at sufficiently weak magnetic field strengths, NEMPI produces oscillatory solutions with poleward-migrating flux belts.
+The reason for this is not understood very well, but it is reminiscent of the poleward migration observed in the presence of weak rotation \citep{Losada1}.
+Had this migration been equatorward, it might have been tempting to associate it with the equatorward migration of the sunspot belts in the Sun.